localdevices/pyorc/docs/user-guide/cross_section/index.rst

 * strong seasonal changes in the banks are problematic.
 For instance, overhanging growth of vegetation during spring and summer will likely cause the waterline to be detected at the edge of the vegetation rather than the real bank.
   Also in this case you will most likely underestimate the water level, as the water line is estimated to be somewhere in the water, rather than the real bank.
+Erosion of your cross section can also lead to strong mis-detections of the water level.

 Note for instance the example below.
 We have neatly identified the optimum in this vegetated bank, but it is too far on the water because of the floating grassy vegetation on the water.
 As a result we have underestimated the water level